-4 Cliometrics; from Clio, muse of history, and econometrics, use of statistical data to test hypothesis..
+3 Cliometrics; from Clio, muse of history, and econometrics, use of statistical data to test hypothesis.
 This is sometimes referred to as the new economic history, as exemplified by Temin and Nobelists North and Fogel.
-Both Stipetic(04) and Ravancic(10) give in Croatian an excellent summary of cliometrics.
-The essential distinction with earlier economic history is twofold: use of as much quantitative data as is available; and statistical correlation/interpretation analysis of such data to test interpretations, hypotheses in economic history.
-The uses and limitations of quantitative data in history are noted in Fogel (75).
+Both Stipetić (2004) and Ravančić (2010) give in Croatian an excellent summary of cliometrics.
+The essential distinction from earlier economic history is twofold: use of as much quantitative data as is available; and statistical correlation/interpretation analysis of such data to test interpretations, hypotheses in economic history.